Have you ever wondered what might happen if you started dressing super feminine in the workplace?

-Black, grays, browns and ‘smart’, neutral colors are common for a normal woman’s working wardrobe.
-Something simple and neutral; but the issue and questions at hand are:
+However, blacks, grays, browns and ‘smart’, neutral colors are common for a woman’s working wardrobe.

-Can you dress like a girly girl and be taken seriously in the workplace?
+Can you dress like a girly girl & be taken seriously in the workplace?

 Does dressing ultra feminine and girly do damage to your professional career?

-Here is Oli’s story, a lovely reader who wrote in to me about this issue, to tell me all about how her change in wardrobe affected her time at work, and the surprising responses from men when she decided to change her work wardrobe to an uber-girly and/or feminine look:
+Here is Oli’s story, a lovely reader who wrote in to me about this issue, to tell me all about how her change in wardrobe affected her time at work.

 Wanted to share an experience with you.